 We recommend you ontain your visa in advance.
 These allow for a stay of up to 60 days and can be single-entry or multiple-entry.

 You may be asked to provide references for your visa application of which you can use the following:-

 The Stumble Inn, Elmina, Ghana, +235 4146 2733 and

 Aubrey Malcolm Green, Sabre Trust Project, Elmina, Ghana

 A yellow fever vaccination certificate is required to enter Ghana.

-IMPORTANT NOTE: If you are on our trip that goes through Togo and Benin and then returns to Accra, you must obtain a multiple-entry visa.
+IMPORTANT NOTE: If you are on our trip that goes through Togo and Benin and then returns to Accra, or our trip that loops through Burkina Faso and Cote d'Ivoire and returns to Accra, you must obtain a multiple-entry visa.

 Please obtain your visa to Benin in advance.
 We advise you to check current visa requirements with your nearest Embassy or Consulate.

-Please note that it is also possible for most nationalities to obtain a visa for Benin in Accra, Ghana and this takes between 1-3 working days but please note that there may be additional charges in order to get an express visa in Accra.
+Please note that it is also possible for most nationalities to obtain a visa in the Benin Consulate in Accra, Ghana, which may be a good option for those arriving early to Accra - this takes between 1-3 working days to process, but please note that there may be additional charges in order to get an express visa in Accra.

 Based on the range that previous travellers have spent on this trip, we recommend you allow between a minimum of US$10 and a maximum of US$20 per day.